tansaku/edx-platform/docs/en_us/course_authors/source/building_course/creating_new_course.rst

 From the **Tools** menu, select **Checklists**.

  .. image:: ../Images/checklist.png
-  :width: 800
+  :alt: Image of the course checklist.

 As shown above for the **Add Course Team Members** task, if you hover over a task, a button is displayed that takes you to the page to complete that task.

 You can expand and collapse sections of this page as needed.

 You can check tasks as you complete them.
 Studio saves your changes automatically.
 Other course staff can see your changes.

 .. _Add Course Team Members: